mefrem/mefrem.github.io/_pages/about.md

 comments: True
 ---

-I founded _Max Impact_, a coaching practice for high-performing entrepreneurs, executives, and creatives who believe their outer impact is a reflection of their inner world.
-I moved to Austin, TX in 2020 when I heard the city whisper <a href="https://paulgraham.com/cities.html"><i>"What makes you happy?"</i></a>.
-I've secured venture funding from Peter Thiel, trained gymnastics competitively as an adult, and organized communities—anything from Burning Man theme camps to _Based in Austin_.
+I founded _Max Impact_, a coaching practice for high-performing entrepreneurs, executives, and creatives who believe outer impact is a reflection of their inner world.
+I've secured funding from Peter Thiel, trained gymnastics as an adult, and organized communities—anything from Burning Man theme camps to _Based in Austin_.

 # **A Life Story in Five Chapters.**